 Great Falls Park

-Great Falls Park should be on your "must-see" list when you visit Fairfax County if you love the outdoors or enjoy a good scenic view.
-This park offers many great things to do such as hiking, horseback riding, fishing and more!
+Great Falls Park is located in Fairfax County and should be on your "must-see" list when you visit if you love the outdoors or enjoy a good scenic view.
+This National Park offers many great things to do such as hiking, horseback riding, fishing and more!
 This historic park is home to one of the nation's first canals, and many park goers also enjoy seeing the historic remains of the Patowmack Canal.
 The park’s most memorable treasures are the overlooks where you can get different views of the falls crashing over a series of jagged rocks.
 This National Park site, set in Fairfax County, is one of the most visited natural attractions by both locals and visitors alike.

 Please check current conditions to stay up-to-date with the latest information.